-The SCPLB will meet on Tuesday, May 6 at the Williams Family Seymour Branch Library.
+The SCPLB will meet on February 3 at 5:30 p.m. at the King Family Library.

 Contact Lisa Christina at 865.365.1432 for more information about sharing your stories and images from World War II.